pythonkr/pycon-code-of-conduct/code_of_conduct.md

 [Release Note](https://github.com/pythonkr/pycon-code-of-conduct/releases)

-This Code of Conduct was drafted by the Pycon Korea 2019 Organizing Team with the advice and consultation of outside experts.
+This Code of Conduct was drafted by the PyCon Korea 2019 Organizing Team with the advice and consultation of outside experts.
+PyCon Korea 2020 Organizing Team updated the contents to fit the online event.

 -------
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.